openwebdocs/owd-website/pages/content/posts/stf-investment-2025.md

 We’re proud to share that we're commissioned by the [Sovereign Tech Fund](https://www.sovereign.tech/programs/fund) to work on expanding developer documentation with security and privacy guidance.
 Over the coming year, Open Web Docs will be working on creating and updating Security and Privacy documentation for web developers on [MDN content](https://github.com/mdn/content).

-Security and privacy documentation are true to Open Web Docs' [core values](https://github.com/openwebdocs/project/blob/main/charter.md) and we believe the maintenance of these docs is critical digital infrastructure that benefits everyone.
+Security and privacy documentation are key parts of Open Web Docs' [core values](https://github.com/openwebdocs/project/blob/main/charter.md) and we believe the maintenance of these docs is critical digital infrastructure that benefits everyone.

 In 2023, we handed in a position paper at the [Secure the Web Forward](/content/posts/secure-the-web-forward/) workshop where we presented initial research showing the need for better Security documentation.